MichRussAlv/glycoPATH/README.md

 - Model glycosylation pathways and predict regulatory interactions.
 - Validate computational predictions with experimental datasets.

+## Raw data files
+The raw glycomics data used in this study are available on the MassIVE data repository:

+MassIVE Repository - MSV000092941

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements.